wvteijlingen/swift-http-signature/README.md

   ]
 )

-signature.headerValue // Returns the value to put in the HTTP `Signature` header signature.signature // Returns just the generated signature
+signature.signatureHeaderValue // Returns the value to put in the HTTP `Signature` header signature.authorizationHeaderValue // Returns the value to put in the HTTP `Authorization` header signature.signature // Returns just the generated signature
 ```